LOYAL COMPANY OF TOWN CRIERS – BRITISH CHAMPIONSHIPS.

 The judge will credit a Crier who conveys a sense of being at ease in his role, one who exudes confidence and authority, and who commands attention.

-1 Most British Criers use a hand-bell as their attention-gaining device, but other devices with an historical precedent are acceptable (e.g. drum, horn, rattle, gong).
+Most British Criers use a hand-bell as their attention-gaining device, but other devices with a historical precedent are acceptable (e.g. drum, horn, rattle, gong).

-3 Costumed escorts, and costumed children, add colour to competitions and their participation is to be welcomed.
+Costumed Consorts, and costumed children, add colour to competitions and their participation is to be welcomed.
 However, if they accompany the Crier to the podium they may influence a judge’s perception.
-Therefore the Escort will accompany the Crier only as far as the start position at the foot of the podium/stage steps.
-The Escort will then remain there throughout the Cry, and may not enter into the competition in any vocal manner.
-After the cry, the Crier should return to the Escort and accompany him/her from the stage/arena.
-Judges will not consider the Escort in marking the Crier’s performance.
+Therefore the Consort will accompany the Crier only as far as the start position at the foot of the podium/stage steps.
+The Consort will then remain there throughout the Cry, and may not enter into the competition in any vocal manner.
+After the cry, the Crier should return to the Consort and accompany him/her from the stage/arena.
+Judges will not consider the Consort in marking the Crier’s performance.

-5 In the case of couples who are both competing Criers, they may not both act as Escort to the other.
-Only one may act as Escort to the other during the course of the Competition.
-Couples who are both Criers are not eligible for the Best Dressed Couple prize, or Best Dressed Escort prize.
+In the case of couples who are both competing Criers, they may not both act as Consort to the other.
+Only one may act as Consort to the other during the course of the Competition.
+Couples who are both Criers are not eligible for the Best Dressed Couple prize, or Best Dressed Consort prize.

 It is possible for a Crier to be loud and clear, with good diction and inflection, displaying abundant confidence and appropriate bearing, and yet fail to hold the listeners’ attention.
 The judge in this category will therefore assess the Crier’s ability to capture and sustain the interest of the audience.
 He /she will credit a Crier who has prepared and delivers an effective cry, one which responds to the set theme, which holds the attention and informs, interests, moves or entertains the listeners.

-Whereas Criers may employ humour, it is necessary at the same time to preserve the traditional function of a Crier as a public announcer.
-The Crier may use humour to convey his message, and as a result be entertaining, but the demeanour and behaviour of the Crier should be in keeping with the role of a Crier, and not become indistinguishable from that of a street entertainer or a clown.
-Specifically the following behaviours are inappropriate and should be marked down: the use of theatrical make-up/face paint; clown paraphernalia; the excessive use of props (e.g. when the prop becomes more prominent than the message it should support); staggering or mock drunkenness; swearing or the insinuation of swearing (e.g. where a rhyme suggests that a swearword is coming, even if another word is then substituted).
+The Crier may use humour to convey his message, and as a result be entertaining, but the demeanour and behaviour of the Crier should be in keeping with the role of a Crier, and not become indistinguishable from that of a street entertainer or clown.
+Specifically the following behaviours are in appropriate and should be marked down, the use of theatrical make-up/face paint, clown paraphernalia, the excessive use of props (eg. when the prop becomes more prominent than the message it should support), staggering or mock drunkenness, swearing or the insinuation of swearing (eg. where a rhyme suggests that a swear word is coming, even if another word is then substituted).

 CONTENT OF CRY.